 SGPT: What kind of boots did you use for the event?

 GL: I used the 5.11 Tactical Recon boots, which were great.
-I bought them on navyseals.com and they were awesome.
+I really like these boots I think that they fit awesome.
 The fit is very similar to a hiking boot and they drained very well.
 Good drainage was key because we spent time doing air squats in the very cold Susquehanna River.
 It seems that most GoRuck events involve some level of “recreational swimming”.

 SGPT: Did you use double socks or body glide on your feet to prevent blisters?